 Unusual Options Activity Insight: Intel

-Shares of Intel (NASDAQ:INTC) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $56.38.
+On Friday, shares of Intel (NASDAQ:INTC) saw unusual options activity.
+After the option alert, the stock price moved up to $56.49.

 - Option Type: SWEEP